 Actions to Take:

-- Allow only certain employees to fill orders for hard-to-count items.
+Allow only experienced employees to pick hard-to-count items.

 Wrong Product Taken to Fill an Order